 - Mix 1 tbsp. each of wheatgerm, blackstrap molasses, Brewer’s yeast and canola oil in ½ cup of orange juice.

 - Use this wheatgerm iron tonic 2-3 times per day.

 Dates are rich in iron and vitamin C, both of which help with the iron absorption.
 You just need to soak 2 dates in milk overnight and consume it on an empty stomach the next morning.
 Alternatively, you can consume some dry dates along with a cup of warm milk on an empty stomach.

 Tomatoes are rich in lycopene and vitamin C, which is required for the body’s ability to absorb iron.
 You just need to consume 1-2 raw tomatoes, drink a cup of tomato juice or include them in your soups, salads or sandwiches.
-Actually, tomatoes are known as one of the best ways on how to treat anemia during pregnancy that you should not look down.
+Actually, tomatoes are known as one of the best ways on how to treat anemia in adults and babies during pregnancy that you should not look down.